QubesOS/qubes-doc/common-tasks/software-update-vm.md

 RPMFusion for a Fedora TemplateVM
 ---------------------------------

-If you would like to enable the [RPM Fusion](http://rpmfusion.org/) repository: open a Terminal of the TemplateVM and type the following commands (you may need to Allow Full Access for some minutes in the VM Firewall rules, while the new repositories are fetched):
+If you would like to enable the [RPM Fusion](http://rpmfusion.org/) repository: open a Terminal of the TemplateVM and type the following commands:

 ~~~
-sudo dnf install --nogpgcheck http://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm http://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm
 sudo dnf config-manager --set-enabled rpmfusion-free rpmfusion-nonfree
 sudo dnf upgrade --refresh
 ~~~